 Contact your primary care provider right away to determine if you are eligible for treatment.

 Colorado Department of Public Health and Environment (CDPHE) has identified telehealth services that offer same-day or next-day appointments for Coloradans seeking treatment.
 Some of these services may accept private insurance, Medicare, and Medicaid.
 Be sure to ask about insurance when making an appointment.

 Guidance for Businesses

 Businesses can help keep Coloradans safe by following best practices for reducing the spread of COVID-19.
-There are multiple things employers can do to help keep their work environments safe for its employees and community.
-Some of these activities include cleaning, encourage the wearing of masks, and the use of portable air cleaners.
+There are multiple things employers can do to help keep their work environments safe for their employees and community.
+These activities include cleaning, being encouraged to wear a mask, and using portable air cleaners.

 Current Public Health Order (PHO)

 **NEW** 06/17/22 18th Amended Public Health Order 20-38

 - Supporting Healthcare web page.